bavla/OpenAlex/Countries/27aug24/README.md

   - [EuropeList.Rdata](EuropeList.Rdata) - co-authorship between European countries for each year 1990:2023
   - [EuropeXList.zip](EuropeXList.zip) - co-authorship between European countries for each years 1994:2003, 2004:2013, 2014:2023
-  - [EuropeXbList.Rdata](EuropeXList.Rdata) - co-authorship between European countries for each years 1994:2003, 2004:2013, 2014:2023 Balassa normalization;
+  - [EuropeXbList.Rdata](EuropeXList.Rdata) - co-authorship between European countries for each years 1994:2003, 2004:2013, 2014:2023 Balassa normalization; nolinks have value NA - for computations replace it with 0
   - [Europe](Eu.md) notes

 ## Docs